for your free Guide to Buying a Property in Italy

 With such small land mass available for new projects and a continuing buoyant market, the future for property prices on Lake Como, looks extremely promising and make it a good investment opportunity.

-The following table provides actual rental incomes received in 2009 on a 4-5 bedroom new-build with a private pool which was purchased for €600,000 in January 2009
+The following table provides actual rental incomes received on a 4-5 bedroom new-build with a private pool which was purchased for €600,000 in January 2009

 SEASON LOW MED HIGH PEAK TOTALS